1996 Summer Olympics closing ceremony: Power of the Dream

 After the lowering of the Olympic flag and the singing of the Olympic Hymn, some 600 children from Atlanta ranging from ages six though twelve sang a rendition of "The Power of the Dream", which was performed by Celine Dion in the opening ceremony.
 The segment started with ten-year-old Rachel McMullin singing the first stanza.
 As the song progresses more children join in creating a full choir.
 The children line up and hold hands to form the Atlantic Olympic emblem while holding up flashlights.
 The spectators and athletes then sing and hold hands in unison.
-At the end of the song, the children shout in unison, "Y'all come back now!" a friendly gesture inviting the athletes and citizens of the world to come together at Sydney four years from that time period, though the next Olympics would happen 18 months afterward in Nagano, Japan, Olympic customs and regulations maintain that the Olympic Winter Games and the Games of the Olympiad (Summer) are separate events.
+At the end of the song, the children shout in unison, "Y'all come back now!" a friendly gesture inviting the athletes and citizens of the world to come together at Sydney four years from that time, though the next Olympics would happen 18 months afterward in Nagano, Japan, Olympic customs and regulations maintain that the Olympic Winter Games and the Games of the Olympiad (Summer) are separate events.

-Extinguishing of the Flame
+Extinguishing of the flame

-Highlights of the past events were once more replayed on two jumbotrons in the stadium as the Atlanta Symphony Youth Orchestra performs "The Flame".
+Highlights of the past events were once more replayed on two jumbotrons in the stadium as the Atlanta Symphony Youth Orchestra performs "The Flame", composed by John Barlow Jarvis with lyrics by Joseph Lee Henry.
 The crowd was silenced, as Georgia native and country singer Trisha Yearwood sang an a cappella version of the same song.
 Upon conclusion of the song, the flame extinguished slowly.